-1. Authorized Personnel - refers to a Worker who has been trained and licensed/certified to do the task, as duly authorized by the Employer;

-- 2. Bureau refers to the Renewable Energy Management Bureau (REMB) of the Department of Energy; - Confined Space refers to any area that has hazardous atmosphere, with restricted means for entry and exit and/or not designated for continuous worker occupancy; - 4.
-Employer refers to the principal employer, service/operating contractor referred to in a RE Service/Operating Contract, and other contractors or subcontractors, engaged in RE Operations, natural or juridical, whether acting alone or in consortium with others, who directly or indirectly benefits from the services of the employees; - Environment refers to the Workplace Environmental Measurement as provided for in OSHS; - 6.
-Meteorological Station refers to a facility where meteorological data such as irradiation, temperature and wind speed and direction were gathered, recorded and released: - 7.
-Procedure refers to a formal step-by-step instruction describing how a specific task or work activity should be done; - 8.
-Program refers to a plan under which action may be taken toward a goal; - 9.
-SDS refers to Safety Data Sheet, which is intended to provide workers and emergency personnel with procedures for handling or working with that substance in a safe manner, and includes information such as physical data (melting point, boiling point, flash point, etc.), toxicity, health effects, first aid, reactivity, storage, disposal, protective equipment, and spill-handling procedures; - 10.
-Standard refers to specifications or guidelines on how things should be done: - 11.
-System refers to an organized scheme of how things are done; includes procedures, policies describing how an organization works; and - 12.
+- 1. Authorized Personnel refers to a Worker who has been trained and/or licensed/certified to do the task, as duly authorized by the Employer: - 2.
+Bureau refers to the Renewable Energy Management Bureau (REMB) of the Department of Energy; - 3.
+Confined Space refers to any area that has hazardous atmosphere, with restricted means for entry and exit and/or not designated for continuous worker occupancy: - 4.
+Employer refers to the principal employer, service/operating contractor referred to in a RE Service/Operating Contract, and other contractors or subcontractors, engaged in RE Operations, natural or judicial, whether acting alone or in consortium with others, who directly or indirectly benefits from the services of the Employees; - 5.
+Environment refers to the Workplace Environment as provided for in OSHS; - 6.
+Procedure refers to a formal step-by-step instruction describing how a specific task or work activity should be done; - 7.
+Program refers to a plan under which action may be taken toward a goal; - 8.
+SDS refers to Safety Data Sheet, which is intended to provide workers and emergency personnel with procedures for handling or working with a substance in a safe manner, and includes information such as physical data (melting point, boiling point, flash point, etc.), toxicity, health effects, first aid, reactivity, storage, disposal, protective equipment, and spill-handling procedures. - 9.
+Standard refers to specifications or guidelines on how things should be done; - 10.
+System refers to an organized scheme of how things are done; includes procedures, policies describing how an organization works; and - 11.
 Worker refers to any member of the labor force, regardless of employment status.

-Section III.
-Safety, Health and Environment Practices
+SECTION III.
+Safety, Health And Environment Practices

 The Employer is required to formulate and implement a Safety and Health Program which shall be in consonance with the provisions of Republic Act (RA) No. 11058.
 The Employer shall prepare and allocate a budget to implement the Safety and Health Program.
-The Safety and Health Program shall which includes, among others, the following safety measures:
+The Safety and Health Program shall include, among others, the following safety measures: